Fundamental Guide

 Hidden Charges

-Verify for GST, foreclosure fees, processing fees, and other unstated expenses that raise the effective interest rate.
+Check in GST, foreclosure charges, processing charges and other undisclosed charges that increase the effective interest rate.

 Tenure Impact

-A longer tenure results in a higher total interest rate but a smaller EMI.
-A shorter tenure results in a higher EMI but lower total interest.
+The longer tenure will give it a higher total interest rate with a lower EMI.
+A less long tenure will have a higher EMI and lower total interest.

 Default Consequences